dcdillon/RcppHoney/README.md

 The goal is to provide full featured interoperability between any iterator based structures and `R` to reduce development time and simplify code.

-`RcppHoney` is in alpha state (so the API is still subject to change, but is way more stable than it was a week ago).
+`RcppHoney` is now in a beta state so the API should no longer be changing.

 ### Example